Steiner-254/Cyfrin-Updraft-Course/Begginer/Smart contract development with Solidity/Section 3 - Fund Me/Lessons15.md

 - 🔥 CAUTION

 >> It's important to use unchecked blocks with caution as they reintroduce the possibility of `overflows` and `underflows`.

+## Conclusion
+- The evolution of Solidity and `SafeMath.sol` highlights the continuous advancements in Ethereum smart contract development.
+Although recent updates have made `SafeMath.sol` less essential, it remains a significant part of Ethereum's history.
+Understanding its role provides valuable insight into the progress and maturation of Solidity.